AliAmini93/CNN-LSTM-Action-Recognizer/README.md

-# Recuurent Convolutional Action Recognizer
+# Recurrent Convolutional Action Recognizer

 This project focuses on building a video classifier using the UCF101 dataset, a comprehensive collection of videos categorized into actions like cricket shots, punching, biking, etc.